 1. Introduction.
 Acceptance of federal awards requires compliance with allowability and allocability standards as established in the federal cost principles.
 Federal cost principles require consistency in costs applied to federal and nonfederal awards; therefore, this policy applies to all sponsored programs.

-UNH policy requires charging costs to the appropriate sponsored program when first incurred.
+University of New Hampshire (UNH) policy requires charging costs to the appropriate sponsored program when first incurred.
 There are, however, circumstances in which it is appropriate to transfer costs to or from a sponsored program after the costs are initially recorded.
 Additionally, appropriate routine cost redistributions occur during the normal monthly business cycle.

 Late Cost Transfer